DIY Coffee Scrub for Cellulite, Stretch Marks Without Coconut Oil

 Easy Homemade Coffee Scrub Recipe

-My easy DIY coffee scrub recipe without coconut oil is inspired by the Frank Body Original Coffee Scrub.
-The Frank Body Original Coffee Scrub contains coffee, sweet almond oil, water, salt, brown sugar, orange oil, vitamin E and fragrance.
+My easy coffee scrub recipe without coconut oil is inspired by the Frank Body Original Coffee Scrub.
+Their version contains coffee, sweet almond oil, water, salt, brown sugar, orange oil, vitamin E and fragrance.

 DIY Coffee Scrub Benefits

 So what are the benefits of a DIY coffee scrub?
-Coffee scrubs are often touted as being able to tackle cellulite and stretch marks.
-However, this easy DIY coffee scrub offers many other additional natural skin care benefits.
+These exfoliating body scrubs are often touted as being able to tackle cellulite and stretch marks.
+However, this easy option offers many other additional natural skin care benefits.
 This natural beauty products works especially well if you are aging or have maturing skin and want to minimize the appearance of wrinkles.

 Following some of the coffee scrub benefits you’ll experience through regular use.

-Here are the potential benefits of coffee scrub:
+Here are the potential benefits of this skin care product:

 - Exfoliates skin to remove dead skin cells, leaving you with supple skin.